BEYOND KYOTANGO

 Miyama

-Miyama, also called Japan’s original landscape, is a quiet village surrounded by beautiful mountains and “Miyama” means “Beautiful Mountain”.
-The picturesque “Kayabuki-no-Sato” or “village of thatched roof houses” is highly rated for their preservation of historical landscapes, including traditional buildings and their techniques.
+Miyama, also called Japan’s original landscape, is a quiet village surrounded by a magnificent mountain range.
+Even the place name “Miyama” means “Beautiful Mountain”.
+The picturesque “Kayabuki-no-Sato” or “village of thatched roof houses” is highly rated for its preserved historical landscapes, including traditional buildings and their techniques.
 Miyama was selected as a national preservation area of important traditional buildings in December of 1993.

-As a place where you can find the Japan’s original scenery throughout the year, the town of Miyama has become a popular tourist destination.
+As a place where you can discover Japan’s original scenery all year round, the town of Miyama has become a popular tourist destination.

 ACCESS: Miyama is about 2 hours from Kyotango Omiya IC by car.